 There MUST be at least two fields in the encoding: clef and data.

-The version field MAY be included.
-The value of the version field MUST be pe2 for incipits that conform to Version 2 of the specification.
-If a version field is not specified, the incipit SHOULD be interpreted as conforming to Version 1 of the specification.
+The value of the @version identifier MUST be pe2 for incipits that conform to Version 2 of the specification.
+If a @version identifier is not specified, or if any other value other than pe2 is found in the @version field, the incipit MUST be interpreted as conforming to Version 1 of the specification.

 JavaScript Object Notation (JSON)

-Plaine & Easie Code MAY be represented as JavaScript Object Notation ([[JSON]]).
-All JSON encodings of the Plaine & Easie Code MUST be valid JSON.
+Plaine and Easie Code can be represented as JavaScript Object Notation ([[JSON]]).
+All JSON encodings of the Plaine and Easie Code MUST be valid JSON.

-The keys in the JSON MUST be one of the following: clef, keysig, timesig, key, data, or version.
+The keys in the JSON defined by this specification are: clef, keysig, timesig, key, data, and version.
 Unlike the multi-line text representation, they MUST NOT begin with an at sign character @.
+The JSON representation MAY contain keys other than those listed above, but they MUST be ignored for the purposes of interpreting the Plaine and Easie Code.

 There MUST be at least two keys in the encoding: clef and data.

-The version key MAY be included.
 The value of the version key MUST be pe2 for incipits that conform to Version 2 of the specification.
-If a version key is not specified, the incipit SHOULD be interpreted as conforming to Version 1 of the specification.
+If a version key is not specified, or if any other value other than pe2 is found in the version field, the incipit MUST be interpreted as conforming to Version 1 of the specification.

 Single-Line Text

-Plaine & Easie code MAY be represented in a single, continuous line of text.
+Plaine and Easie Code can be represented in a single, continuous line of text.

 This line MUST start with the string ;pe2 for incipits that conform to Version 2 of the specification.